Timm04/general-immersion-language-guide/docs/Definition of immersion/immersion definition.md

-## Distinction between the native approach and immersion

-Unlike how natives learned their language, where they were constantly surrounded by their language physically, not necessarily understanding, contents that native speakers of the language would also consume, **immersion** adds one condition: the material i.e the input you immerse in is understandable enough for you to be enjoyable and challenging.
-Natives were often exposed to high ambiguity and low comprehension whereas with immersion we set ourselves up for success by immersing only with material thats comprehensible enough for us to learn from.

-Think of the *native approach* as being thrown into a water, where you're being put into an environment where you forced to *swim* in the language i.e immerse in it, much like how we naturally acquired our native tongue as children.
-However **immersion** is more like easing your way into the water gradually with floaties keeping you afloat.
-You're still in the water, but supported at the right level so you can actually learn to swim.

-The same way how we grew up while being surrounded by our native language and becoming so proficient in it, **immersion** also does the same but **faster, more efficiently and enjoyable**.
-It's an improved form.
-In a way, you reading this guide is you doing immersion in English, because it's written for natives of the English language, its comprehensible for you and at least a bit interesting since you are reading this.

 ## What Immersion tries to achieve

 Immersion is by design aiming to make you reach native level in your target language.
 By consistently following it you will pick up the language as well as nuances in grammar, word usage, pronunciation and readings without you having realized you learned them consciously.
 Most of the time while immersing you don't realize or feel like you are actually learning something, but you actually are, albeit unconsciously.
 You probably heard of the brain being referred to as a sponge and we are capitalizing on that with immersion, where we consistently expose ourself to the language in large comprehensible amounts for our brain to acquire the language naturally.